 So, if you want to move forward, adopt a forward motion to go ahead.
 You can bend your knees to control the motion effectively but don’t overdo it!
 If you put too much pressure or lean too much, you can lose your balance and fall.

 Tip: There is a bit of a learning curve for controlling the speed and braking.
-Begin with small shifts in your weight so that you can learn to go ahead slowly and gradually.
-Leaning more increases your speed, but you want to adopt caution so that you can slow down in time instead of hitting an obstacle and flying off!
+Begin with slight shifts in your weight so that you can learn to go ahead slowly and gradually.
+Leaning more increases your speed, but adopt caution so that you can slow down in time instead of hitting an obstacle and flying off!

 5. Learning to Turn

-If you are a novice, you will want to practice riding straight and get used to the feeling.
+If you are a beginner, you should practice riding straight and get used to the feeling.
 After you can move forward and backward without any problem, it’s time to turn left or right!

-Turning on your hoverboard follows the same principles you use to move ahead or backward- you need to shift your pressure and balance.
+Turning on your hoverboard follows the same principles you use to move ahead or backward.
 Each paddle of your hoverboard is independent of the other one so that you can shift pressure on each side.

 If you want to turn right, push your left toe forward; if you turn left, push your right toe forward.
 In other words, you need to shift your body weight opposite the direction you want to turn.